 No, you don’t.
 If you can’t have alcohol, simply leave out the wine.
 Or you can use sparkling water to deglaze the pan instead of wine.

-When you’re ready to serve the veal piccata, coat a tablespoon of butter with the seasoned flour you used for the veal and place it into the pan.
+When you’re ready to serve the veal piccata, coat 1-2 tablespoons of butter with the seasoned flour you used for the veal and place it into the pan.
 The butter-flour compound is called a beurre manie.

-Bring the veal piccata to a light boil, mixing the beurre manie into the sauce.
+Bring the veal piccata to a light boil, mixing the beurre manie into the lemon sauce.

-Garnish the dish with lemon slices and finely chopped Italian parsley.
+Place the veal and piccata sauce on a serving platter.
+Garnish the dish with lemon slices and a little bit of finely chopped fresh parsley.

-Wouldn’t this be a nice break from chicken?
-The best part is dinner can be done in less than 15 minutes.
+Wouldn’t veal be a nice break from chicken?
+The best part is this delicious easy dinner can be done in less than 15 minutes.